POLAND SOLAR POWER PROJECTS PROGRAMME

-Promoteur – Intermédiaire FinancierCOUNTERPART(S) TO BE DETERMINED COUNTERPART TO BE DETERMINED TIERS A
+Projektträger – zwischengeschaltetes FinanzinstitutCOUNTERPART(S) TO BE DETERMINED COUNTERPART TO BE DETERMINED TIERS A

 The operation proposed for programme loan approval consists in the financing of small to medium-sized solar photovoltaic farms in Poland having been awarded support under the new auction support system, and to be implemented over the 2018-2022 period.